-Plan your budget by figuring out your salary after taxes and when you’re going to receive your income and then deduct necessary expenses.
+Plan your budget by figuring out your salary after taxes and when you’re going to receive your income.

 Plan Retirement Options

-Retirement options for teachers are an important tool that needs to be planned in advance to ensure long-term and future financial security.
-Whether there is a state offering of a pension plan for retirement, there are other options such as 401(k) or IRA plans that can also be beneficial depending on what your retirement goals are.
+Retirement options for teachers are an important tool that need to be planned in advance to ensure long-term future financial security.
+Whether there’s a state offering of a pension plan, or other options such as an IRA that can be beneficial depending on what your retirement goals are.